Nominate for Council

 - An elector of the district.
 Unsure about your enrolment status?
 Check your enrolment online.

-You cannot run for Council if you:
+You cannot run for Council if you are / were:

-- Are financially insolvent
+- Financially insolvent

-- Are currently serving a prison sentence
+- Currently serving a prison sentence

 Nomination Process

-- Complete the mandatory online Local Government Candidate Induction Course prior to nominating
+- Complete the mandatory online Local Government Candidate Induction Course prior to nominating.

 - Complete the nomination form and candidate profile.
-It is recommended that candidates use the Western Australian Electoral Commission’s Nomination Builder to complete the nomination form and candidate profile
+It is recommended that candidates use the Western Australian Electoral Commission’s Nomination Builder to complete the nomination form and candidate profile.

-- (Optional) provide recent passport sized photograph
+- Provide a recent passport sized photograph.

-- Pay a nomination deposit of $100
+- Pay a nomination deposit of $100.

-- Attend a candidate information session (TBC)
+- Attend the candidate information session on Wednesday 5 February, 5pm.

-- Review the City’s policies, plans, meeting minutes and reports
+- Review the City’s policies, plans, meeting minutes and reports.

-- Attend a council or committee meeting
+- Attend a council or committee meeting.

 Key Dates